jucoutur/dcnm/README.md

 Before creating any other call to DCNM, you need to log in using the 'Session - DCNM Login' call.
 This will save the token issued by DCNM and use it for any other subsequent calls (see Postman 'Tests' tab).

+These API calls are only applicable to VXLAN Fabrics built with DCNM 'Easy_Fabric' Fabric Builder.

 For creating a VRF/L3VNI:
 -------------------------